-- Deadline: 3 pm (Japan Standard Time) on Tuesday, August 18, 2009. - Refer to the meeting website and follow the instructions on the website. - Enter your personal information and login ID at the meeting website.
+- Deadline: 3 pm (Japan Standard Time) on Tuesday, July 20, 2010.
+(The on-line registration website will be available for access on Tuesday, June 15.) - Refer to the meeting website and follow the instructions on the website. - Enter your personal information and login ID at the meeting website.
 After you have done this, a password will be issued.
 (Please note that the password used in previous meetings is no longer valid.
 We appreciate your understanding and apologize for the inconvenience, but please re-enter your personal information and ID to obtain a new password.)
 With the ID and password, log on to the system to register for the meeting, apply for a presentation, submit your abstract, and pay meeting fees. - Presenters are requested to register their own personal information.
 Presenters are not allowed to submit an application for presentation with a name and affiliation different from those used in registering their personal information. - Meeting registration and fee payment (credit card payment) must be completed prior to the submission of your application for a presentation.
-If your meeting registration and fee payment are incomplete, we cannot accept your presentation application. - For on-line payment, we can accept credit card payment even if the cardholder's name is different from the name registered in your personal information.
+If your meeting registration and fee payment are incomplete, we cannot accept your presentation application.

-- Submit your abstract on the meeting website.
-We can only accept the abstract in PDF format (maximum allowable size: 1MB). - Until the presentation application deadline (Tuesday, August 18), you can modify at the website any information you have already submitted, such as your registration information and abstract.
+- For on-line payment, we can accept credit card payment even if the cardholder's name is different from the name registered in your personal information. - Submit your abstract on the meeting website.
+We can only accept the abstract in PDF format (maximum allowable size: 1MB). - Until the presentation application deadline (Tuesday, July 20), you can modify at the website any information you have already submitted, such as your registration information and abstract.
 Please note, however, that you cannot cancel your presentation application.